-60 Essential Tools We've Used to Build a Successful Startup from Scratch
+60 Essential Tools We've Used to Build a Successful Startup

 That's awesome.
 Entrepreneurship is an exciting pursuit, but it's also a bit terrifying.
 This article will help with that - it's here to give you a bit of guidance as you get going.